 The primary initiative of the K9 team is to search for and locate suspects, evidence, narcotics that can be linked to a specific crime.

-- Download application from website or pick up from City Hall, Personnel Division; see Forms Section below for the current form.
+- Download application from website or pick up from City Hall, Personnel Division; see Forms Section below for the current application form.

 - Return completed and signed application to the Police Department.